mxsjoberg/learnhub/README.md

 ### +++

     [X] Upload avatar not working (URI too long?)
-    [ ] Delete user-created pathways on account deletion (or remove from owners if multiple) [ ] Update username in pathways when changing username
+    [ ] Delete user-created pathways on account deletion (or remove from owners if multiple) (ADD IMUTABLE ID TO USERS FIRST) [ ] Update username in pathways when changing username (ADD IMUTABLE ID TO USERS FIRST)

 ## Create pathways